 Flavor: mild; earthy; medium sugar content

 Russets are ideal for light and fluffy mashed potatoes.
 They also fry up crisp and golden brown, and they are the potato of choice for baking.
-The delicate flavor and fluffy texture of baked russets go well with all kinds of toppings, from traditional sour cream and chives to spicy and bold Mediterranean or Latin flavors.
+The delicate flavor and fluffy texture of baked russets pair well with a range of toppings, from traditional sour cream and chives to spicy, bold Mediterranean or Latin flavors.
 Try cutting into planks or wedges to make hearty oven-roasted “fries.”

 Red Potatoes